EffronLu/EffronLu.github.io/_pages/cv.md

 Education
 ======
-* B.s. in Electronics and communication engineering, Nanjing University of Posts and Telecommunications, Sep.
+* B.S. in Electronics and communication engineering, Nanjing University of Posts and Telecommunications, Sep.
 2012 - Jun.
 2016
-* Ph.D in Communication and signal processing, Nanjing University of Posts and Telecommunications, Sep.
+* M.S. in Communication and signal processing, Nanjing University of Posts and Telecommunications, Sep.
 2016 - Jun.
 2019
 * Ph.D in Cyber science and engineering, Southeast University, Sep.
 2019 - Mar.
 2024.

 Work experience